Globally Optimal Hierarchical Reinforcement Learning for Linearly-Solvable Markov Decision Processes: Introduction

-In this paper we propose a novel approach to hierarchical reinforcement learning in LMDPs.
+In this paper we propose a novel approach to hierarchical reinforcement learning in LMDPs that takes advantage of the compositionality of LMDPs.
 Our approach assumes that the state space is partitioned into subsets, and the subtasks consist in moving between these partitions.
 The subtasks are parameterized on the current value estimates of boundary states.
 Instead of solving the subtasks each time the value estimates change, we take advantage of compositionality to express the solution to an arbitrary subtask as a linear combination of a set of base LMDPs.
 The result is a form of value function decomposition which allows us to express an estimate of the optimal value of an arbitrary state as a combination of multiple value functions with smaller domains.

-Concretely, our work makes the following novel contributions: \begin{itemize} \item We define a novel scheme based on compositionality for solving subtasks, defining local reward functions that constitute a convenient basis for arbitrary reward functions. \item The subtask decomposition is at the level of the value function, not of the actual policy.
-Hence our approach does not suffer from non-stationarity in the online setting, unlike approaches that select among subtasks whose associated policies are being learned. \item Even though the subtasks have local reward functions, under mild assumptions our approach converges to the globally optimal value function. \end{itemize}
+Concretely, our work makes the following contributions: \begin{itemize} \item We define a novel scheme based on compositionality for solving subtasks, defining local rewards that constitute a convenient basis for composite rewards. \item The subtask decomposition is at the level of the value function, not of the actual policy.
+Hence our approach does not suffer from non-stationarity in the online setting, unlike approaches that select among subtasks whose associated policies are being learned. \item Even though the subtasks have local reward functions, under mild assumptions our approach converges to the globally optimal value function. \item We analyze experimentally our proposed learning algorithm and show in two classical domains that it is more sample efficient compared to a flat learner and similar hierarchical approaches when the set of boundary states is smaller than the entire state space. \end{itemize}